PulseWaves/Specification/specification.rst

   The size, in bytes, of the pulse record.
 All pulse records within a pulse file have the same format and the same size.
 If the specified size is larger than implied by the pulse format (e.g. 50 bytes instead of 48 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
 The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.

 Pulse Compression:
-  The compression scheme used for the pulse records.
+  The compression scheme used for the pulses.
 In version 1.0 there is no compression and this is always 0.

 Pulse Options:
-  Potential future options for the pulse records.
+  Potential future options.
 In version 1.0 this is always 0.

 Reserved:
   Must be zero.